JasonHaenlin/-2018-2019-ps6-otake/README.md

 http://localhost:4200/admin/board/testimonial
 Specify the email address and a email will be send with the new created token (P.S. check your SPAM)
+Everything is going on another email, you might to change the receiver in the back-end.
 After the testimonial has been submited, the token is blocked